NinNonNan/NinNonNan/README.md

 :man_technologist: About Me :

 - 👋 Hi, I’m Antonino Ragusa
-- 👀 I’m interested...
+- 👀 I’m interested: web development, coding, automation, IoT, LEGO, cats, vegan and vegetarian cooking.
-- 🌱 I’m currently learning...
+- 🌱 I’m currently learning: Android development, React, Next, NodeJs, Kivy and KivyMD.
+And also vegan barbecue burgers.
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/antonino-ragusa-981a07189/" title="Linkedin">Linkedin</a>

 <br />